Roman temple: Architecture

 The front of the temple typically carried an inscription saying who had built it, cut into the stone with a "V" section.
 This was filled with brightly coloured paint, usually scarlet or vermilion.
 In major imperial monuments the letters were cast in lead and held in by pegs, then also painted or gilded.
 These have usually long vanished, but archaeologists can generally reconstruct them from the peg-holes, and some have been re-created and set in place.

+Sculptural decoration was similar to that of Greek temples, often with pedimental sculpture with figures, of which only few fragments survive.
+However, exterior friezes with figures in relief were much less common.
+Many acroteria, antefixes and other elements were brightly coloured.
+In the early Empire older Greek statues were apparently sometimes re-used as acroteria.

 There was considerable local variation in style, as Roman architects often tried to incorporate elements the population expected in its sacred architecture.
 This was especially the case in Egypt and the Near East, where different traditions of large stone temples were already millennia old.
 The Romano-Celtic temple was a simple style, usually with little use of stone, for small temples found in the Western Empire, and by far the most common type in Roman Britain, where they were usually square, with an ambulatory.
 It often lacked any of the distinctive classical features, and may have had considerable continuity with pre-Roman temples of the Celtic religion.